 Spicy Banana Oatmeal City Slickers

 A refreshing thirst quencher, this fruity punch will keep the wranglers sated with something cool to sip while you're tending the grill.
 If there's no time to chill the beverage ahead, you can always count on ice cubes to help the folks chill-out.
-This recipe is so quick and easy, you can be a last-minute camp cook and still impress the crowd.
+This recipe is so quick and easy that you can be a last-minute camp cook and still impress the crowd.

 Seltzer or sparkling water